Music for the Masses: Performing behind the Iron Curtain

-In July 1985, the band had played two shows behind the Iron Curtain, one in Budapest, Hungary and one in Warsaw, Poland as part of their Some Great Reward Tour.
-They had attempted to book dates in both Moscow, Russia and East Berlin as well, but those plans fell through due to the difficult bureaucracy at the time.
-As part of the fifth leg of the Music for the Masses tour in March 1987, the band were finally able to play in East Germany, in Berlin, in a show approved by both the Socialist Unity Party of Germany (SED) and the Free German Youth (FDJ) parties.
+In July 1985, the band had played two shows behind the Iron Curtain, one in Budapest, Hungary, and one in Warsaw, Poland, as part of their Some Great Reward Tour.
+They had attempted to book dates in both Moscow, Russia and East Germany as well, but those plans fell through due to the difficult bureaucracy at the time.
+As part of the fifth leg of the Music for the Masses tour in March 1987, the band were finally able to play in East Berlin, in a show approved by both the Socialist Unity Party of Germany (SED) and the Free German Youth (FDJ) parties.
 Originally, the FDJ wanted Depeche Mode to tour nationwide, and also to record and broadcast their entire concert, but the band refused both requests.
 Although the band wanted tickets to the concert to be made available to the public, that was not done and tickets were instead given to families of government officials.
-Depeche Mode played a single show on 7 March 1988 in East Germany to a crowd of about 6,000 people.
+Depeche Mode played a single show on 7 March 1988 at the Werner-Seelenbinder-Halle to a crowd of about 6,000 people.
 Wilder later recalled that the crowd responded really well to their show, saying, "I can't remember how good or bad we were, but I have really good memories of the fans' reactions."
 Fletcher said, "We later found out that they'd presented us as the main attraction at a party for their youth organization to score points with young kids.
 We found out that normal fans didn't have a chance to get tickets.
 We knew nothing of this at the time, we were just totally ecstatic to be allowed to play in East Berlin.
 Seen from today's point of view [in 2009], we shouldn't have done the concert.
 We let ourselves be used by the Party."

 Drug use

 There was increased drug and alcohol use on this tour compared to previous Depeche Mode tours where the band had mostly stuck to marijuana and alcohol; for this tour they began using cocaine as well.
 Gahan in particular, who had been relatively sober on previous tours, experienced difficulties managing his increasing fame and visibility, coupled with an uptake in recreational drug use.
-This marked the start of a journey into hard drugs for Gahan, whose addiction to heroine and suicide attempt nearly led to the break-up of the band in the 1990s.
+This marked the start of a journey into hard drugs for Gahan, whose addiction to heroin, and a suicide attempt, nearly led to the break-up of the band in the 1990s.